IBSim/VirtualLab/docs/source/examples/CT_Reconstruction.rst

     are entirely ignored by CIL as it does not need to know what they are.

     Thus you can use any units you like (inches, furlongs, elephants) as long as they are consistent.
-This is if you use mm for the beam position you just need to ensure use mm for all other cases ie. model position, detector position and the pixel spacing.
+That is if you use mm for the beam position you just need to ensure use mm for all other cases ie. model position, detector position and the pixel spacing.